 Recommendation 8: The CNA shall review with CRTC staff, on a confidential basis, those carriers that have problematic unresolved utilization issues.

-Recommendation 9: The Commission should require that carriers providing TNs to other carriers and non-carriers are responsible for the receiving carriers’ utilization reporting and inventory management practices.

-Recommendation 10: CRTC staff be empowered to authorize third party audits of carrier TN inventory management practices where circumstances warrant.
-Such costs shall be borne by the carrier under audit.
-The auditors must be qualified to perform process audits and examine provisioning records.
-Additionally, the auditor may need to examine the business records related to TNs provided by a carrier to other carriers and non-carriers and opine on the level of diligence being used to determine the level of utilization and inventory management practices of the receiving carrier.

 The potential use, as recommended in the CSCN Report, of enhanced forecasting tools, such as (i) an incremental linear annual geographic number survey; and (ii) wholesale resale considerations, such as whether third-party number use should become an annual part of the Numbering Resource Utilization Forecast reporting

+NTD: We need to define what we understand an “incremental linear annual geographic number survey” to be and state is our proposed annual report qualifies as one.

 Recommendation 11: CSCN develop an annual industry report on Utilization as part of Numbering Resource Utilization Forecast reporting once the first G-NRUFs are submitted with utilization data including with respect to Intermediate TNs.